HeteroRAG: A Heterogeneous Retrieval-Augmented Generation Framework for Medical Vision Language Tasks: Conclusion

 \section{Conclusion}

 This work addresses the critical challenges of effective retrieval and multi-aspect alignment for heterogeneous knowledge in the Medical MMRAG field.
 MedAtlas provides a rich, multi-source knowledge base for medical multimodal tasks.
-The HeteroRAG framework enables precise report retrieval and multi-corpus retrieval, followed by aligning heterogeneous retrieval results through Heterogeneous Knowledge Preference Tuning.
+The HeteroRAG framework enables precise report retrieval and multi-corpus retrieval, followed by the alignment of heterogeneous knowledge sources.
 Extensive experiments demonstrate that our framework achieves state-of-the-art performance across multiple medical VQA and report generation benchmarks.
-Our work paves the way for effectively integrating multi-source medical knowledge, advancing the reliability and applicability of Med-LVLMs in clinical scenarios.
+Our work paves the way for effectively integrating multi-source knowledge, advancing the reliability of Med-LVLMs in clinical scenarios.